-The Irish Horse Gateway was initiated by Horse Sport Ireland (HSI) in 2013 to connect the world to the Irish Horse.
-It is HSI’s first point of contact for overseas clients seeking information on sourcing Irish horses and ponies for Equestrian sport and leisure.
-HSI was established to bring together the breeding, sport and leisure aspects of the horse sector.
+The Irish Horse Gateway was initiated by Horse Sport Ireland (HSI) in 2013 to connect the world to the Irish horse.
+It is HSI’s first point of contact for overseas clients seeking information on sourcing Irish horses and ponies for equestrian sport and leisure.
+Horse Sport Ireland was established to bring together the breeding, sport and leisure aspects of the horse sector.

 AIMS OF THE IRISH HORSE GATEWAY

-The Irish Horse Gateway’s mission is to connect buyers to sellers of Irish horses and ponies and promote the Irish horse and pony internationally to build upon its reputation worldwide.
+The Irish Horse Gateway’s mission is to connect buyers to sellers of Irish horses and ponies, and promote the Irish horse and pony internationally to build upon its worldwide reputation.

 All revenues generated by the Irish Horse Gateway will be reinvested in marketing the Irish Horse Gateway and Irish horses and ponies.